thefrontside/microstates/README.md

 **When was the last time you had fun working with state?**

 For many, the answer is probably never, because state management in JavaScript is an endless game of compromises.
 You can choose to go fully immutable and write endless reducers.
 You can go mutable and everything becomes an observable.
-Or you can `setState` and loose the benefit of serialization and time travel debugging.
+Or you can `setState` and lose the benefits of serialization and time travel debugging.

-Unlike the view layer, where most frameworks agree on some variation of React components, state management is a lot less certain.
-It's less certain because none of the available tools strike the balance that React components introduced to the view layer.
+Unlike the view layer, where most frameworks agree on some variation of React's concept of components, state management is a lot less certain.
+This is because none of the available tools strike the balance that React components introduced to the view layer.

 React components have a tiny API.
 They are functional, simple and extremely reusable.
 The tiny API gives you high productivity for little necessary knowledge.
 Functional components are predictable and easy to reason about.
-They are conceptually simple, but simplicity hides architecture that makes them performant.
+They are conceptually simple, but simplicity hides an underlying architecture geared for performance.
 Their simplicity, predictability and isolation makes them composable and reusable.

-These factors combined is what makes React style components easy to work with and ultimately fun to write.
-Tiny API abstracting sophisticated architecture that delivers performance and is equaly useful on small and big projects is the outcome that we set out to achieve for state management with Microstates.
+These factors combined are what make React style components easy to work with and ultimately fun to write.
+A Tiny API abstracting a sophisticated architecture that delivers performance and is equaly useful on small and big projects is the outcome that we set out to achieve for state management with Microstates.

 It's not easy to find the right balance between simplicity and power, but considering the importance of state management in web applications, we believe it's a worthy challenge.

 # Why Microstates?

-Out tools effect how we solve problems and collaborate.
+Our tools affect how we solve problems and collaborate.

-Two tools can serve the same purpose but foster a completely different kind of ecosystem.
-Take jQuery plugins and React components as an example.
+Two tools can serve the same purpose but foster completely different ecosystems.
+Take jQuery plugins and React components as examples.
 Both of these tools provided a way to add custom behaviour to a DOM element but they fostered very different communities.

-In React world today, we see many special purpose components that are easy to combine to create sophisticated user experiences.
+In the React world today, we see many special purpose components that are easily combined to create sophisticated user experiences.
 These components tend to have few options but provide just the right API for you to build what you need.

-jQuery plugins on the other hand offer endsless list of options that are difficult get just right.
-In jQuery ecosystem, libraries tended to be monolithic because plugins from different libraries often did not work well together.
+jQuery plugins, on the other hand, offer endsless lists of options that are difficult get just right.
+In the jQuery ecosystem, libraries tend to be monolithic because plugins from different libraries often do not work well together.

-As a result, in React ecosystem we see components like [react-virtualized](https://github.com/bvaughn/react-virtualized) and [react-dnd](https://github.com/react-dnd/react-dnd) that are made by experienced React developers.
+As a result, in the React ecosystem we see components like [react-virtualized](https://github.com/bvaughn/react-virtualized) and [react-dnd](https://github.com/react-dnd/react-dnd) that are made by experienced React developers.
 These components save companies and developers millions of dollars in wasted development by eliminating the need for everyone to re-invent these components to build their user experiences.

-The ability to leverage the experience of other developers that they made available as packages elevates our entire ecosystem.
+The ability to leverage the experience of other developers in the form of published packages elevates our entire ecosystem.
 We call this _standing on the shoulders of giants_.
 Our goal is to bring this level of collaboration to state management.

 ## M in MVC

-If you're a web developer and using a framework, you might be wondering how Microstates will work within your framework.
+If you're a web developer and are using a framework, you might be wondering how Microstates will work within said framework.
 For now, I will say that we'll have an integration for each framework, but it's important that we're on the same page about the role of Microstates within your application.
 Once we have that, you'll see more ways to use Microstates than I can cover in this README.

 Regardless of the kind of application you're building, your application is made of code that roughly represents data, converts user input into data and presents data to the user.
 This traditionally has been described as MVC pattern where M, model, is data that is persisted or accumulated through user actions or input.
 V, view, is how that data is presented to the user, often we describe with components and C, controller, which represents the constraints that exist on the user's actions.

-Talking about MVC is a little passe in some communities and understandbly so because traditional MVC did not bring a lot of comfort to early adopters of web frameworks.
+Talking about MVC is a little passé in some communities, and understandbly so.
+Traditional MVC did not bring a lot of comfort to early adopters of web frameworks.
 Of the early adopters, only a few MVCish frameworks are left, but regardless of the popularity of the term, the architectural pattern is still a big part of our applications.

 What we're seeing now is the discovery of what MVC looks like in modern web applications.
 One thing that most of us can agree on is that our views are now called components.
 Over the last 5 years, we saw a lot of competition in the view layer to make the most performant and ergonomic view building developer experience.